-- 1. Click the Databases icon on the left tree menu. - 2.
-Decide which database you want to merge. - 3.
-Click the database name, either on the tree menu or on the summary page.
-The Database Configuration page appears. - 4.
-Click the Merge button on the Database Configuration page.
+- 1. Click Databases in the left tree menu.
+A list of databases appears. - 2.
+Click your target database. - 3.
+Click the name of the database you want to merge. - Click the Merge button.
 A confirmation message appears. - 5.
 Confirm that you want to merge the forest data in this database and click OK.